 Businesses that have cover for both pandemics and Government-ordered closure should be covered; the Government and insurance industry confirmed on 17 March that advice to avoid pubs, theatres etc. is sufficient to make a claim.
 We recommend reviewing your insurance policy and speaking to your provider for further details.

-On 28 March 2020, Business Secretary Alok Sharma announced further measures designed to support businesses experiencing distress as a result of the COVID-19 pandemic.
-These included the temporary suspension of wrongful trading provisions for an initial period of three months (from 1 March 2020 to 31 May 2020).
+On 28 March 2020, Business Secretary Alok Sharma announced measures designed to support businesses experiencing distress as a result of COVID-19.
+These included the temporary suspension of wrongful trading provisions for an initial period of three months (from 1 March 2020 to 31 May 2020) which has later been extended until 30 June.

 A business can be classed as insolvent if it can’t pay debts as and when they fall due (cash flow basis) or if the value of its liabilities exceeds its assets (balance sheet basis).